 Lakshika Kaushik

-Sudden Mood Swings in Teens: Therapy for Emotional and Behavioural Changes in Gurgaon
+Sudden Mood Swings in Teens: Therapy in Gurgaon

 Along with this, changes in behaviour, communication, or routine may also appear.
 Your teen may become distant, react strongly, or struggle to express feelings.
 In some cases, this may link with teen anxiety, low mood, or emotional stress.